volzotan/desmotes/README.md

 You must get hold of the database where the misfit app stores your activity data and drop it in the directory.

-Either scrape them from your iPhone Backup or copy via iTunes ( Apps > File Sharing > Misfit > Select Prometheus.sqlite from the list )
+Either scrape them from your iPhone backup or copy via iTunes ( Apps > File Sharing > Misfit > Select Prometheus.sqlite from the list )

     python desmotes.py